suyeonORG/pcap_summarizer/README.md

-# Network Packet Analysis Utility
+# PCAP Summarizer

-This utility is designed to analyze and summarize network packet captures from Wireshark exported in JSON format.
+This utility is designed to analyze and summarize network packet captures from Wireshark `.pcap` **exported in JSON format**.
 It extracts and highlights key information such as identifying routers, clients, and servers on the network, and detecting potential network issues based on ARP, ICMP, and DHCP packet analysis.

 ## Features